Speculative Actions: A Lossless Framework for Faster Agentic Systems: Environments

-Figure \ref{fig:hotpotqa_accs} shows that our Speculator successfully predicts the ground truth API call up to $46\%$ of the time with top-3 prediction, despite our strict matching criterion.
-This accuracy improves significantly from top-1 to top-3 predictions, demonstrating that modest increases in speculation width yield substantial accuracy gains.
+We evaluate on the accuracy of the predicted API calls.
+As shown in Figure \ref{fig:hotpotqa_accs}, the Speculator successfully predicts ground truth API call up to $46\%$ of the time with top-3 prediction.
+This accuracy improves significantly from top-1 to top-3 predictions, yielding substantial accuracy gains with modest speculation width increase.
 Our speculation provides value by precomputing reasoning paths during otherwise idle API waiting time.

-\textbf{Model Patterns} We observe high variation in API decision across different Speculators.
-These are largely driven by phrasing discrepancies -- some models phrase the calls concisely while some over-specify.
-Interestingly, stronger models often yield lower accuracy, as their more diverse and context-specific queries (e.g., “List of Nobel laureates in physics 1970s” vs. “1970s Nobel Prize Physics winners list”) are penalized under strict matching.
-In contrast, weaker models tend to produce simpler, more predictable outputs.